ELIZABETH ALARCON - FEATURED IMAGE - You Gotta Keep 'Em Separated

 Expand Your Business

-You may need a business loan if you want to develop your organization and require money.
+You may need a business loan to develop your organization and require money.
 However, for this to happen, you must demonstrate to the lender or the loan shark that you have a continuing income.
-It's critical to maintain personal and commercial finances distinctly; therefore, keeping track of both is important.
+Maintaining personal and commercial finances distinctly; therefore, keeping track of both is important.
 The bank or the creditor will inquire about your company's income and track record of payments.

 The lender will likely approve your loan request if you show a good credit score, a steady job, and a history of paying your bills on time.
 However, if you cannot keep personal and business finances separate, getting a loan for your company will be difficult.